wangziqi2013/wangziqi2013.github.io/_posts/2021-06-19-doppleganger.markdown

 value of the N-bit output is mapped to zero, and the largest possible is mapped to (2^M - 1).
 The intermediate values are mapped linearly, i.e., every consecutive range of size (2^N / 2^M) in the output value domain will be mapped to the same fingerprint value.
+The paper also noted that it is possible that the output from the first step actually has smaller number of bits then M (i.e., N < M).
+In this case, no linear mapping is performed, and the N bit hash value is directly used as the fingerprint.